 When we encounter circumstances where the Scriptures instruct us to do something, take it as a sign from God that he desires us to live biblically since we are in that certain position because the Bible teaches us how to be wise.

 In line with this, Jesus spoke in Matthew 26:53–54: “Do you think that I cannot appeal to my Father, and he will at once send me more than twelve legions of angels?
 But how then should the Scriptures be fulfilled, that it must be so?
-“He could have avoided the cross, yet he chose to act in accordance with the Scriptures because these are the will of God.
+“He could have avoided the cross, yet he chose to act by the Scriptures because these are the will of God.

 It requires ears to hear, a willingness to understand what God may be leading us to, and a desire to seek significance in what may appear to be random circumstances in our lives.
-It is vital to support all our beliefs with the help of the Scriptures and the word of God.
+It is vital to support all our beliefs with the help of the Scriptures and the Word of God.

 When we pray, we seek God for clarity, delve into His word, and have faith in His promise to bring us understanding and guidance.
 As declared in Isaiah, “And this shall be a sign unto thee from the Lord, that the Lord will do this thing that he hath spoken” (Isaiah 38:7).

-To receive a sign from God; yes i can do that.
+1. To receive a sign from God; yes i can do that.
 Sometimes this sign is in someone else’s speech, sometimes I find this sign next to something I want and pointing at it.
 If I want to see, my perception is clear.
 But God decides when I will see it.
 I have high perception. my heart is open and clear.
 Talking to God is a daily ritual I do.
 Of course , this is not a chat conversation , we speak with signs and it warns and sometimes guides me.
 But we are not on good terms with God.
 Sometimes I get very angry and say why did this happen?
 God consoles me later and I understand.